Optimal treatment assignment rules under capacity constraints: Introduction

 \subsection{Related literature}

 This study builds on the literature on the statistical treatment assignment problems in econometrics, where the pioneering works include \citet{manski2004statistical} and \citet{dehejia2005program}.
 Within this expanding literature, our main contribution is to provide a decision-theoretic optimality result under capacity constraints on available treatments.
 Previous studies have established the decision-theoretic optimality of treatment rules in several settings including: (i) point-identified smooth (semi-)parametric models under local asymptotics \citep{hirano2009asymptotics,masten2023minimax}, (ii) partially-identified smooth (semi-)parametric models under local asymptotics \citep{christensen2023optimal,kido2023locally,xu2024jmp}, (iii) point-identified models with finite samples \citep{stoye2009minimax,stoye2012minimax,tetenov2012statistical,guggenberger2024minimax,kitagawa2024treatmentchoicenonlinearregret,chen2025note}, (iv) partially-identified models with finite samples \citep{manski2007minimax,stoye2012minimax,yata2023optimal,ishihara2021evidence,fernandez2024robust,oleaDecisionTheoryTreatment2024}.
-However, none of these studies consider the capacity constraints in the manner we do in this paper.
-To the best of our knowledge, this is the first study to establish an optimality result under such constraints within the framework of \citet{hirano2009asymptotics}, extended to accommodate non-binary treatments including both discrete and continuous treatments.\footnote{Regarding studies that accommodate non-binary treatments, \citet{christensen2023optimal} and \citet{masten2023minimax} extend the framework of \citet{hirano2009asymptotics} with discrete treatments.
-The former analyzes average optimality under partial identification, while the latter examines minimax optimality under point identification. \citet{chen2025note} investigate the minimax optimality in finite samples. }
+However, none of these studies consider the capacity constraints in the way we do.
+To the best of our knowledge, this is the first study to establish an optimality result under such constraints within the framework of \citet{hirano2009asymptotics}, extended to cover non-binary treatments---both discrete and continuous.

+Besides \citet{hirano2009asymptotics}, the most closely related paper is \citet{christensen2023optimal}.
+They extend \citet{hirano2009asymptotics} to allow for partially identified parameters and (non-randomized) discrete actions, and show the asymptotic optimality of the Bayesian rule.
+Our setting differs in that the action space is the set of couplings of $F_{X}$ and $F_{T}$ (see notation below) equipped with the Wasserstein distance, which naturally allows for randomized assignment rules.
+This non-standard action space requires nontrivial extensions to analyze the asymptotic properties of the Bayesian rule, which we address by drawing on tools from optimal transport.
+In contrast to their framework, we focus on point-identified parameters.\footnote{\citet{xu2024jmp} further extends the framework of \citet{christensen2023optimal} to continuous decision problems using an expansion-based approach.}

 There also exist studies that incorporate exogenously given constraints into the treatment assignment problem. \citet{bhattacharya2012inferring} impose the capacity constraints in the way we do, but focus on the estimation and inference of a nonparametric plug-in rule.
 Other papers adopting the \emph{empirical welfare maximization} approach allow for various types of constraints, including the capacity constraints \citep{kitagawa2018should,athey2021policy,mbakop2021model,sun2024empiricalwelfaremaximizationconstraints}. \citet{kitagawa2018should} show the optimality of their proposed rule in terms of the welfare convergence rate, which measures how quickly the average welfare achieved by the proposed rule converges to the maximum welfare under the true data generating process.